Benjamin-Ogunsade/Agile-Development-with-Azure-Building-a-CI-CD-Pipeline/README.md

+### Configure the CI/CD Pipeline for the python ML Flask app

+* Go to "Pipeline",

+* Click "Create Pipeline"

+* Select "GitHub (YAML)" as the YAML file will be stored on the Gitub repo

+* Select the project repo stored on GitHub "project2/"

-* On the Configure tab, "Python to Linux Web App on Azure" was selected
+* Configure your Pipeline : "Python to Linux Web App on Azure" and select the Azure sub You need to sign-in here.

+* Web App name : "myflaskmlwebapp"

+Validate and configure

+Automatically, the YAML file is produced containing all the information necessary for its CI/CD functionalities.

 ![image](https://user-images.githubusercontent.com/28298236/209816945-2d652305-b73a-462d-85b5-4308dcefa4d9.png)